minio/docs/source/includes/linux/steps-configure-minio-kes-hashicorp.rst

    b.
 Configure the MinIO Environment File

-      Modify the MinIO Server environment file for all hosts in the target deployment to include the following environment variables.
+      Create or modify the MinIO Server environment file for all hosts in the target deployment to include the following environment variables:

-      MinIO defaults to expecting this file at ``/etc/default/minio``.
-      If you modified your deployment to use a different location for the environment file, modify the file at that location.

       .. include:: /includes/common/common-minio-kes.rst
          :start-after: start-kes-configuration-minio-desc
          :end-before: end-kes-configuration-minio-desc

+      MinIO defaults to expecting this file at ``/etc/default/minio``.
+      If you modified your deployment to use a different location for the environment file, modify the file at that location.

-4) Start KES and MinIO
+5) Start KES and MinIO
 ~~~~~~~~~~~~~~~~~~~~~~

 .. include:: /includes/common/common-minio-kes-hashicorp.rst